Anna T. Hastings

 EdM, Teachers College, Columbia University

-Anna’s teaching career began at Canterbury School where she taught English, coached field hockey, ice hockey, and lacrosse, worked in a dormitory, and served as a faculty advisor to the diversity committee.
-From 2004-2009, Anna worked at the Taft School.
-There, in addition to teaching, coaching and advising, she also served as a class dean, headed a dormitory, and sat on the discipline committee.
+Anna’s teaching career began in Connecticut: she first taught, coached and advised at Canterbury School and then at Taft, where she additionally served as a class dean, headed a dormitory, and sat on the Discipline Committee.
 Anna also spent three summers teaching Icahn and Gekio-Walton Scholars at Choate's summer school.

-More recently, Anna has attended the Harvard Summer Institute on College Admissions and the Stanley King Counseling Institute; several times a year, she visits college campuses around the country.
-When she is not working, Anna enjoys the outdoors by foot and by bicycle; she loves reading, cooking, and traveling, particularly to visit family in Maine and in France.
-Anna lives on campus with her husband Jean-Rémy, their daughter Lucienne, and their black lab Leela.
+At St. Andrew’s, Anna is a college counselor, English teacher, and academic advisor.
+She has spent a summer teaching in the Delaware College Scholars program and attended both the Harvard Summer Institute on College Admissions and the Stanley King Counseling Institute; each year, she seeks to visit several college campuses around the country as a way of informing her work.
+Away from the office, Anna loves being outside, reading and cooking, and traveling - especially to visit family in Maine and in France.
+Anna lives on campus with her husband Jean-Rémy and their children, Lucienne and Marcel.